Do you judge a book by its cover? What about its color?

 Why do you think the book cover for It by Stephen King includes black and red?
 Because the combination of these two colors hints at danger, fear, and evil.
 Or why a famous children’s book, Alice’s Adventures in Wonderland by Lewis Carroll, is usually published with blue, yellow, or pink covers?
 These hues are associated with curiosity, friendship, and happiness.

-The color isn’t something that you can think about later on.
+The color isn’t something you can think about later.
 It’s an essential element that you should choose consciously.
-We will study color theory in all its details to help your book cover become a great marketing tool.
+We will study color theory in detail to help your book cover become a powerful marketing tool.

 But how do the book cover colors communicate with the audience?
-Before the potential readers even open a book, something in the colors on a book cover gives them the first impression.
+Before potential readers even open a book, the colors on a book cover give them their first impression.
 And we all know that one matters a lot.

-Pro-tip: When choosing a color palette to design your book cover, do proper research.
+Pro tip: When choosing a color palette for your book cover, do proper research.
 Concentrate on colors that create the emotional response you are looking for in your audience.

 Interested in how to create a book cover that sells?
 Read our book cover design guide to learn more.